luminous0219/mysrt/README.md

 ## Files

-- `prod/deployment.yaml`: Contains the Deployment and Service definitions
+- `prod/deployment.yaml`: Contains the Deployment, Service, and Ingress definitions
 - `prod/kustomization.yaml`: Kustomize configuration for the application

 ## Deploying with ArgoCD